• Skip to primary navigation

 How to identify the indecisive buyer:

-Here are the few clues that you may be dealing with Indecisive Buyer:
+Here are a few clues that you may be dealing with Indecisive Buyer:

 The indecisive buyer needs context.